 The problem with procrastination is that people procrastinate ineffectively.
 There’s no reason to resort to watching YouTube videos.
 Use the free time you’ve created via procrastination wisely.
 Get some worthwhile things accomplished!
 You’ll be creating additional free time that can be used later to do the task you should be doing right now.

 Minimise the effects of procrastination by procrastinating wisely:

-1. Do a little housekeeping.
-Not quite in the mood to get to your real work?
+- Do a little housekeeping.
+Not quite in the mood to get to your actual work?
 That’s fine.
 Vacuum the floor.
 Scrub the toilet.
 Take out the garbage.
 Wash the dishes.
 Mow the grass.
 Mop the floor.
 Spruce up the place.

-3. Schedule your future.
-Do you need to make a doctor’s appointment, set a meeting for next week, or make plans to rotate your tyres?
+- Schedule your future.
+Do you need to make a doctor’s appointment, set a meeting for next week, or plan to rotate your tyres?
 The middle of a procrastination session is the perfect time to address these issues.

-7. Exercise.
-Going for a jog might seem like torture, but it actually sounds a little fun compared to working on a PowerPoint presentation.
+- Exercise.
+Going for a jog might seem like torture, but it sounds a little fun compared to working on a PowerPoint presentation.
 Exercise is a great way to avoid feeling guilty while you procrastinate.

 * Clean up your computer.
 All that mess is causing stress.
 Notice how much better you feel when you’re done.

 Everyone procrastinates, but not everyone procrastinates wisely.
 Ensure that the time you spend procrastinating doesn’t go to waste.
 Avoiding a task doesn’t have to equate to wasting your time.
 Use your time in the next, most effective manner.
 Take care of your other tasks while waiting for your procrastination to end.

 Time is your most valuable resource.
 Don’t waste it!